kazk/docs.codewars.com/docs/_test_references/python/cw-2.md

 **Examples:**

-The following examples will all pass, and print `Test Passed`
+The following examples will all pass, and print `Test Passed`.

 ```python
 test.assert_equals(1,1)